OpenQuantumComputing/quantumreservoirpy/README.md

 `analyze_fcn` will ensure that only the last four measurements (the ones from the measurement layer) are kept as state variables.
 The above code was used to create the last timeseries.

 ### `M`
 When `Incrementally=True`, one could want to only make a subset of the circuit, rather than using the entire timeseries every experiment.
-The `M` variable in `Layers.Timeseries` does exactly this.
-If `Incrementally=True` and `M = 2`, a call to `res.run([0, 1, 2, 3, 4, 5])` would result in the following 'incremental' experiments:
+The `M` argument does exactly this.
+If `Incrementally=True` and `M = 4`, a call to `res.run([0, 1, 2, 3, 4, 5])` would result in the following 'incremental' experiments:

 - `timeseries=[0]`
 - `timeseries=[0, 1]`